nfs0621/OddsHarvester/README.md

 - **`BROWSER_LOCALE_TIMEZONE`**: Set the locale for the browser (e.g., `"en-US"`).
 - **`BROWSER_TIMEZONE_ID`**: Specify the browser's timezone (e.g., `"Europe/Paris"`).
 - **`ODDS_FORMAT`**: Configure the desired odds format (e.g., `Decimal Odds`, `Fractional Odds`).
+- **`SCRAPE_CONCURRENCY_TASKS`**: Adjust the number of concurrent tasks the scraper can handle.
+Controls how many pages or tasks are processed simultaneously.
+Increasing this value can speed up scraping but may increase the risk of being blocked by the target website.
+Use cautiously based on your network and system capabilities.

 To modify these values, locate the `constants.py` file in the `utils` folder and edit the parameters as needed.